CPT FERRIS BUTLER

 Transported first to the Army hospital in Ballad, CPT Butler endured what would be the first of 54 surgeries to deal with his injuries.
 Later airlifted to Landstuhl, Germany and finally to Walter Reed, CPT Butler spent 2 years there enduring surgeries which included the amputation of both of his legs, and intensive rehabilitation.

 CPT Butler enjoys spending time with his wife, Laura whom he met at Walter Reed while he was a patient and Laura was volunteering there.
+The two welcomed their first child, Finley Wade, in July 2019.

 CPT Butler would like to express his gratitude and let those who helped to make his specially adapted home a reality know that the uncertainty and daunting task of trying to find accessible housing is no longer overwhelming him.
 He is focused now on his future, and the freedoms and comfort his accessible home offers him while he, “transitions back to normalcy“.